Prioritising the Person in Personalised Cancer Medicine

 What is Discussed in the weekly check-in?

-For new Care Plan Patients; weekly video consultations can address emotional and psychological issues whilst helping to build resilience for the cancer journey that lies ahead.
+For new Action Plan Patients; weekly video consultations can address emotional and psychological issues whilst helping to build resilience for the cancer journey that lies ahead.

 The weekly check-ins fulfil a different purpose than the longer video consultations where much time is spent discussing cancer treatments, genomic diagnostic results, nutritional gene results, microbiome tests etc.